awsdocs/amazon-workmail-user-guide/doc_source/email-messages.md

 You can send and receive email using an alias that your administrator configures for you\.
 Recipients outside of your organization then see the sender as your alias address instead of your primary address\.
 For information about configuring aliases, see [Edit User Email Addresses](https://docs.aws.amazon.com/workmail/latest/adminguide/edit_user_email_addresses.html)\.

 **Note**
+Sending email from an alias is not supported for EWS clients or ActiveSync mobile devices\.

 If you send an email from an alias to someone in your organization, the message is still received from your primary address\.

+For information about sending email as a delegate, see [Working with Delegates](delegates_overview.md)\.

 **To send an email from an alias**